I’m pregnant and addicted. What’s better subutex or methadone?

 Meth/amphetamines: Risk of neurodevelopmental problems, low birth weight, cleft palates, and other malformations.

-Nicotine: Preterm birth, low birth weight, cleft lip and plate, damage developing lungs.
+Nicotine: Preterm birth, low birth weight, cleft lip and palate, damage developing lungs.

 Alcohol: High risk of Fetal Alcohol Syndrome, low birth weight, failure to thrive, cognitive issues.

 There are many more, those are just naming a few, so it is very important that you seek help right away for your addiction during pregnancy.
 Also, there are more risks involved in using any street drug because you don’t know exactly what you are getting cut into the drug.

 Of my research I have found that using a maintenance program drug for opioid addiction is actually considered to be relatively safe for your unborn child.
 Most mothers have perfectly happy, healthy children born on Subutex and methadone.

 Going cold turkey can cause miscarriage or stillbirth, depending how far along you are.
 This is not recommended.
 The baby feels what you feel to a certain extent.

 When you are pregnant you are given Subutex not Suboxone.
 Suboxone has buprenorphine and nalaxone in it.
 Subutex just has buprenorphine, because there has not been enough research done on nalaxone on pregnant women.
 The buprenorphine is what blocks the receptors in the brain and curbs the withdrawal.
 The nalaxone is just there to deter people from “shooting up” the Suboxone.